OpenZeppelin/openzeppelin-contracts/.changeset/light-news-listen.md

 'openzeppelin-solidity': minor
 ---

-`AccessManager`: Allow the `onlyAuthorize` modifier to restrict functions added to the manager.
+`AccessManager`: Allow the `onlyAuthorized` modifier to restrict functions added to the manager.